 |Age||Account balance||Wage||Extra super in retirement with SG increase|

-^ Assumptions: Investment return is 6.5%pa net of fees and tax, salaries increase at 3.5%pa, SG increasing to 12% in line with legislated increases, Retirement at age 67.
-All results expressed in “today’s dollars” by discounting at assumed wage inflation of 3.5%pa.
+^ Assumptions: Investment return is 6.5% a year, net of fees and tax, salaries increase at 3.5% a year, SG increasing to 12% in line with legislated increases, Retirement at age 67.
+All results expressed in “today’s dollars” by discounting at assumed wage inflation of 3.5% a year.

 Taking a long-term view helps this generation and the next